Uprooted again: Venezuela migrants cross US border in droves

 20 of20 A migrant family from Venezuela move to Border Patrol transport vehicle after they and other migrants crossed the U.S.-Mexico border and turned themselves in Wednesday, June 16, 2021, in Del Rio, Texas.
 Last month, more than 7,000 Venezuelans were encountered along the U.S.-Mexico border, more than all previous 14 years on record combined.
 Eric Gay/AP Show More Show Less

-DEL RIO, Texas (AP) — Marianela Rojas huddles in prayer with her fellow migrants, a tearful respite after trudging across a slow-flowing stretch of the Rio Grande and nearly collapsing onto someone's backyard lawn, where, seconds before, she stepped on American soil for the first time.
+DEL RIO, Texas (AP) — Marianela Rojas huddles in prayer with fellow migrants after trudging across a slow-flowing stretch of the Rio Grande and nearly collapsing when she stepped on American soil for the first time.

-“I won’t say it again,” interrupts a U.S. Border Patrol agent, giving orders in Spanish for Rojas and a dozen others to get into an idling detention van.
+“I won’t say it again,” interrupts a U.S. Border Patrol agent, giving orders in Spanish for Rojas and a group of 14 other Venezuelans to get into a detention van.
 “Only passports and money in your hands.
-Everything else — earrings, chains, rings, watches — in your backpacks.
-Hats and shoelaces too.”
+Everything else — earrings, chains, rings, watches — in your backpacks.”